Luann de Lesseps Opens Up About Struggle To Stay Sober: ‘Every Day Is A Struggle’

 Luann de Lesseps continues to open up about her long and hard battle with sobriety.

 The Real Housewives of New York City star recently opened up to Us Weekly about the same battle that she faces each and every day.
-Since completing her second stint in rehab, de Lesseps says that she doesn’t go out nearly as much as she used to since going to rehab though she says that it’s not just because she can’t deal with the temptation, noting that she survived an entire season of RHONY without having a sip of alcohol.
+Since completing her second stint in rehab, de Lesseps says that she doesn’t go out nearly as much as she used to though she says that it’s not just because she can’t deal with the temptation, noting that she survived an entire season of RHONY without having a sip of alcohol.

 “It’s not that I can’t be around people that party.
 Not at all.
 I mean, I’m around the cabaret industry.”